agcom/entity-extension-model/extensions/primitive-entity.md

 # Primitive entity

-Ever wondered that an entity-mapping data model only consists of some loops which lead to **emptiness**?
+Ever wondered that an EM data model only consists of some loops which lead to **emptiness**?

 ## Short story

 Well, **YES**.
-Entities with no mappings (leaf entities) are sources for emptiness.
+Entities with no mappings (leaf entities) are sources of emptiness.

 But, **NO**, with this extension.
 Leaf entities should be handled by **implementations**.

 ## Long story

-Lets explain with a simple example,
+Let's explain using the [text notation](text-notation.md) and a simple example.

 ```entity-mapping
 person : name